 3. Favorite bookshop: Ganesha bookshop

 This place doesn’t look much from the outside, and don’t expect it to be anything like Periplus (which is only a few meters away from this bookshop).
 But there’s nothing I love more than a good bargain, and this secondhand bookshop has that.
-On average, secondhand novels here are priced IDR 60,000, most of them are in very good conditions.
-It has popular books too, from All The Light We Cannot See, After You, Mad About You, etc. Better still, Ganesha bookshop supports Books for Bali Project, with the aim to support local schools and organizations in Bali, and to help with the literacy and learning.
+On average, a secondhand novel here is priced IDR 60,000, most of them are in very good conditions.
+It has popular books too, from All The Light We Cannot See, After You, Mad About You, etc. Better still, Ganesha bookshop supports Books for Bali Project, with the aim to support local schools and organizations in Bali, and to help the community with the literacy and learning.
 When you buy a book, you can choose to donate to any of school/organizations on their list.
-You can find Ganesha bookshop on Jalan Raya Ubud, just opposite the Neka Gallery.
+You can find Ganesha bookshop on Jalan Raya Ubud, just opposite of Neka Gallery.

 4. Favorite spa: Jaens Spa

 I’m a huge fan of massages.
 When I was in college, I usually have massages 3-4 times a month (one of the perks of living in Indonesia, massage is cheap!).
 This spa is on the pricier side, and you’ll see an abundance of other spas offering things for much lower prices.
 But trust me, it’s worth it.
 I’d even venture to say that this is the best spa experience I’ve had (and I’ve had tried lots of spa, so that’s saying something).
 This place is usually full so it’s better to book before you come.